River707/stack-mr/README.md

   CI.
 - `--draft-bitmask` - mark select MRs in a stack as draft using a bitmask where `1` indicates draft, and `0` indicates non-draft.
-    For example `--draft-bitmask 0010` to make the third PR a draft in a stack of four.
+    For example `--draft-bitmask 0010` to make the third MR a draft in a stack of four.
     The length of the bitmask must match the number of stacked MRs.
     Overridden by `--draft` when passed.